 In addition, the Company has net operating loss carryfowards ("NOLs") that may be subject to substantial annual limitations due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 The Company is currently evaluating whether there are any changes in ownership that would limit the future use of its NOLs.
-The Company's final evaluation of its tax positions taken in open tax years and ownership change limitations may result in a reduction of NOLs available for use in future years and the related fully reserved deferred tax asset.
+Until the Company has determined whether such an ownership change has occurred, and until the amount of any limitation becomes known, no amounts are being presented as an uncertain tax position in accordance with FIN 48.
+The Company believes that the amount subject to limitation may result in a reduction of NOLs available for use in future years and the related fully reserved deferred tax asset.
 However, given the Company's history of losses, the Company does not expect the result of this evaluation will have a material impact on its consolidated financial statements.